mendix/docs/content/en/docs/refguide/mobile/introduction-to-mobile-technologies/progressive-web-app.md

 To create a full offline-first PWA, choose and add one of the following profiles (depending on which form factor you need): Responsive Web Offline, Phone Web Offline, or Tablet Web Offline.
 For more information about offline-first apps, see the [Offline-First Reference Guide](/refguide/offline-first/).

 {{% alert color="info" %}}
 Offline-first progressive web apps have some restrictions to make sure they can fully work offline.
-For more information, see the [Ensuring Your App Is Offline-First ](/refguide/offline-first/#limitations) section of the *Offline-First Reference Guide*.
+For more information, see [Offline Best Practices](/refguide/mobile/using-mobile-capabilities/offlinefirst-data/best-practices/).
 {{% /alert %}}

 Within the navigation profiles the following PWA features can be configured: